LucianoTeixeiras/apache_spark/README.md

-# apache_spark
+# Apache Spark
-Repository with the objective of storing artifacts related to the acquisition of knowledge about Apache Spark
+## Repository with the objective of storing artifacts related to the acquisition of knowledge about Apache Spark
  - Python
  - Scala
  - SQL